whydumb/AI_TEST_2/README.md

 ## STT in Mindcraft

-STT allows you to speak to the model if you have a microphone
+STT allows you to speak to the model if you have a microphone.

 STT can be enabled in `settings.js` under the section that looks like this:
 ```javascript